WILD RAJASTHAN (Tal Chappar, Sambhar Lake, Jorbeed, Kheechan, and Desert National Park)

 Grade: Easy (walking, 2–3 km required in some parts of the camp)

-Reporting: Day One at Jaipur Jn. railway station at 07:30 a.m.
+Reporting: Day One at Jaipur at 07:30 a.m.
 Drop on the last day at Jodhpur railway station at 06:00 p.m.
 Kindly book your tickets accordingly.
-Note: Kindly book your ticket as early as possible (Vacation rush).
+Note: Book your ticket as early as possible to avoid Vacation rush.

-Flight –Jaipur and Jodhpur are also well connected with direct flights.
+Flight – Jaipur and Jodhpur are well connected with direct flights.

 Procedure for Registrations:

 Step 1: Fill the online registration form: https://bit.ly/rajasthan_2022

 Step 2: Make payment (at least 50%) for the camp using the bank details given at the end of the registration form.